Bonsai Gallery From the US National Arboretum

 The Japanese Red pine at the right has been in cultivation since 1795.
 Imagine the care and attention given to this exquisite specimen for over 200 years!

-The Summer Camillia or Japanese Stewartia at right has been in cultivation since 1926.
+The Summer Camillia or Japanese Stewartia below has been in cultivation since 1926.

 Japanese Stewartia is a small deciduous tree with beautiful exfoliating bark.
 It is a flowering tree that turns yellow, red, or purple in autumn.